Protecting your personal information

 Specific examples of ways in which we may use your personal information include:

 Website administration.
-We may use technical information, information about your visit to our website, cookie data, content and other information gathers you’re your participation in discussion boards or other functions on our website.
+We may use technical information, information about your visit to our website, cookie data, content and other information gathered during your participation in discussion boards or other functions on our website.
 We use this as necessary for our legitimate interests in administering our website and to ensure it operates effectively and securely.

 Website advertising.
 We, or third-party advertisers, may serve adverts on you.
 Where those adverts are targeted, this may involve using technical information, information about your visit to our website, cookie data and information we (or our third-party advertisers) have obtained from third parties.
 More information is available in our Cookie Notice.
 This won’t include information such as your name or contact details.
 Where our adverts are displayed to you using your information, your information is used as necessary for our legitimate interests in marketing to you.